frideosapps/frideos_flutter/README.md

 ## StreamedList

-Used to work with lists.
+This class has been created to work with lists.

 #### Usage